 Food Trucks

 The City of Tipp City permits food trucks to serve in our community provided the proprietor has obtained the appropriate permits and is in compliance with the associated regulations.
-Ordinance 9-19 and Ordinance 20-19 address regulations and permitting in order to maintain the health, safety and welfare of our citizens.

-Basic Food Truck Regulations
+Food Truck Ordinances

 1. Food trucks are not permitted in residential districts.
 (See Code Table 154.04-2: Principally Permitted Uses).